PRINCE2® vs the PMBOK® Guide: A comparison

 A second major strength of PRINCE2 is its detailed and wide-ranging description of multiple project management team roles.
 Whereas in the PMBOK® Guide the emphasis is mainly on what the project manager does, in PRINCE2 there is a whole chapter providing detailed descriptions of the responsibilities for a total of 9 different project management team roles.
 The different roles can be seen in the diagram below.

-These roles in PRINCE2 are divided up into 3 levels.
-The bottom level is represented by the Team Manager role, the middle level by the Project Manager, and the highest level by the Project Board role.
+These roles in PRINCE2 are divided into 3 levels.
+The bottom (delivering) level is represented by the team manager role, the middle (managing) level by the project manager, and the highest (directing) level by the project board role.
 The latter role is comprised of 3 separate roles, each representing the major project stakeholders of business, user and supplier.

 PRINCE2 is based upon a simple assumption – that a project is based upon a customer/supplier relationship.
 This means every project is commissioned and paid for by the customer, who also specify what is required.
 The supplier delivers what is required within the agreed constraints of cost and time.
 PRINCE2 doesn’t care if the supplier is internal or external to the customer organization.